Homebuilder Stocks Soar, Coca-Cola Reports Strong Earnings, and Kohl’s Stock Skyrockets: What Investors Need to Know

 - Net revenues grew 1% to $12.5 billion.

-- Organic revenues (non-GAAP) increased 5%, driven by a 6% price/mix growth.
+- Organic (non-GAAP) revenues rose 5%, fueled by a 6% increase from price and mix growth.

 - Operating income surged 63%, reflecting effective cost management.